-“Yeah, he’s questioning if we should be telling you everything.”
+“Yeah, he’s questioning if we should be telling you all this.”

 “How do you communicate with him?”

 “At first we learned to use sign language.
 Now we can use telepathy.
-I also ask my heart what he would think about difficult problems.”
+I also ask my heart what he thinks about difficult problems.”

 “Can he talk with me?”

 “He knows if you have an open heart.
 Then you can feel him touch you.
-I also can feel if you are open-hearted, which I do.
-That is why I am telling you everything.
+I feel you are open-hearted.
+That’s why I’m telling you everything.
 Do you want him to touch you?”

-Jace was smiling gleefully at the first time we had done this openly with an adult.
+Jace is smiling gleefully at the first time we have done this openly with an adult.

-Jace put both hands on his shoulders, emanating a glow that surrounded us.
+Jace puts both hands on his shoulders, emanating a glow that surrounds us.

-“That’s amazing,” the doctor admitted.
-The glow intensified.
+“That’s amazing,” the doctor admits.
+The glow intensifies.

 “I’m not sure I should feel so strongly about you.
 I may not be able to help you if I lose my impartiality.”

 “One of my problems is I love too many people at the same time.
 I tell them they are in my heart, with Jace and Jesus.
-The heart is just a muscle that can grow with exercise.
+The heart is just a muscle that expands with exercise.
 Love is a workout.”